that-one-tom/n8n-nodes-dmn/README.md

 This is an n8n community node that provides DMN (Decision Model and Notation) decision table functionality following the DMN 1.3 specification.

+This node is inspired by [Dmsrdnv's n8n-nodes-dmn work](https://github.com/Dmsrdnv/n8n-nodes-dmn), but uses a slightly different design approach (one in- and output) and functions without external dependencies.

 ## Features

 - **DMN 1.3 Compliant**: Implements decision tables following the DMN 1.3 specification